ufoptg/Telethon/README.rst

 .. epigraph::

   ⭐️ Thanks **everyone** who has starred the project, it means a lot!
+      ~ PLEASE Respect the ongoing work provided by both ToxygenX and ufoptg, we'd also like to remind you to not forget the continued support from New-dev0.

 |logo| **Telethon** is an asyncio_ **Python 3**
 MTProto_ library to interact with Telegram_'s API